 For more information, or help with searching for and securing an internship, visit the Gwen M. Greene Center for Career Education and Connections.

 The Department of English’s internship program helps majors create a fall or spring semester internship with one of nearly three dozen participating Upstate New York companies.
 It also allows students to create a summer independent study program anywhere in the world.

 Internships let majors refine their field of interest, linking academic study and post-University careers for example:

-- The Rochester Broadway Theater League internships focus on public relations
+- The University of Rochester Medical Center internships focus on public relations and medical writing

 - National Public Radio affiliate WXXI internships focus on programming